AdityaRaj21v/Antiquora/README.md

 📈 Future Enhancements

-🔐 User authentication

-🌐 Online data integration (API-based history content)

-⭐ Bookmark favorite topics
+🌐 Online data integration (API-based history content) ⭐ Bookmark favorite topics
 🌙 Dark mode support
 🔔 Daily historical notifications
 🤝 Contribution

-Contributions are welcome!
-If you have ideas to improve Antiquora, feel free to fork the repository and submit a pull request.

 👨‍💻 Developer

 Aditya Raj Singh
 Android Developer | Kotlin Enthusiast

-📄 License

-This project is open-source and available for learning and educational purposes.